Product or Service Development & Marketing Plan

-First, you need to develop a proof of concept prototype.
+Develop a prototype that proves your concept is feasible.
 Decide whether to develop the prototype yourself in-house or to outsource it.

 2. Transition to Product Production

-After developing a prototype, you need to transition to the production of viable products efficiently.
+Transition to the efficient production of a viable product.
 Work under a non-disclosure agreement with industrial designers, user interface and user functionality designers, engineers (mechanical, electrical, software), and project manufacturers.

-- Technical challenges, costs, and time: Plan for each.
-Manufacturing is often the costliest.
-Make sure the cost per unit falls within what the market will pay.
+- Plan for technical challenges, costs, and time.
+The cost per unit must be less than what the market will pay.

-- Scaling up: Plan to be able to scale up production as needed.
+- Plan to scale up production to respond to demand.

 Technology Readiness Level

-Technology Readiness Level (TRL) describes how ready a product is to start a business and to be deployed for use.
+Technology Readiness Level (TRL) describes how close a product is to being available to customers (BIRAC, 2023; Hook-Barnard et al., 2013).
 There are 9 TRL levels, with the lowest being “Basic Research” completed and the highest being a product that is “Ready for Deployment.”
 You might need to describe your technology’s TRL in an application for a business loan, a grant proposal, or a pitch to potential investors.
 See the “Challenge” tab to learn all the levels.